Admin

 -e, --rewrite for the --pin --deep mode only, writes the manifest back to the index folder (see notes)

--U, --count for the pins mode only, display only the count of records
+-U, --count for certain modes only, display the count of records

 -s, --sleep float for --remote pinning only, seconds to sleep between API calls